curtisblackwell/curtisblackwell.github.io/source/_home-content.blade.md

 # Hi, my name's **Curtis Blackwell** and I like 🐐 goats 🐐. {.font-normal}

 I also build software for the web and got started in 2007.
-Adding drop shadows meant we had to create images in Photoshop then slice, export, and `background-repeat` 1px × ~10px PNGs for each side and corner back then.
+Now-simple tasks like adding drop shadows looked a lot different back then.
+It meant we had to create images in Photoshop then slice, export, and `background-repeat` 1px × ~10px PNGs for each side and corner back then.
 No fancy `box-shadow` luxury for us in the twilight years of that saucy HTML4 + CSS2 gloss.

 Lately I've taken on more leadership roles in my work.
 Since joining [Highland](http://highlandsolutions.com) in January 2018, I: